kube-green/kube-green.github.io/docs/configuration.md

 ### Suspend only CronJobs

-The follow configuration sets a sleep to 20:00 and wake up to 08:00 on each day of the week (in Rome timezone), only for `CronJobs`, excluding the specific `CronJob` named `do-not-suspend`.
+The following configuration sets a sleep time to 20:00 and wake up time to 08:00 on each day of the week (in Rome timezone), only for `CronJobs`, excluding the specific `CronJob` named `do-not-suspend`.

 ```yaml
 apiVersion: kube-green.com/v1alpha1